michalraska/homelab/README.md

 ### 1. Secure SSH Access

-Before proceeding, secure SSH access to your server using key-based authentication:
+Before proceeding, secure SSH access to your server using key-based authentication.

 **On your local machine (generate SSH key if you don't have one):**
 ```bash